XihaoLuo/CGuides/README.md

 COMS W4170: User Interface Design Final Project

-Authors: Ailene, Torres, Guillermo Soto, Justin Gross, Xihao Luo
+Author: Xihao  Luo (Part of a team project but I did the implementation by myself.)